MBhargavkashyap2004/samsung-riscv/README.md

 This task was regarding the setting up of UBUNTU environment for the RISCV project. <br>
 In Task 1, a basic C program file was created and compiled using GCC compiler.
 Various outputs were observed by changing the variable values. <br>

+## Task 2

+In this task, a simple C program was written, and the program was compiled and .out file was executed the check the instruction sets by using spike command. <br>

+The same task was done by compiling the file with riscv64 rv32i architecture, and the instruction sets were observed by using spike command.

+## Task 3

 The same file was compiled in riscv architecture, using riscv64 command, and the instruction sets were observed using 'O1' and 'Ofast' Optimizations. <br>
 The instruction counts were observed. <br>